Campus Vision: A Narrative Arc

 During a season of prayer and fasting in 2007, called “Venture,” the Lord brought clarity.
 As we were gifted with a Denton campus, the decision to not build one large building was made.
 The Lord guided our hand and decided a direction for us.
 At that juncture in the life of the church, we moved toward multi-site rather than one large site.

 The church has steadily added campuses over the years.
 In 2009, the Lord graciously provided the Dallas Northway campus.
 In 2013, we opened our fourth campus in Fort Worth and then added a Plano campus in 2014.
-A Southlake campus is forthcoming, and we continue to look to God’s provision for future campuses.
+In 2016, we launched our sixth campus in Southlake.
 Each campus is under the leadership of a campus pastor, who also serves on the central elder board.

 Campus Transitions: Reasons and Rationale